kkettip/flask_e2e_project/README.md

 8. Web link will be provided

 ## MySQL GCP Instance Setup and Configuration

+MySQL instance is used to store data for retrieval

 1. Log into GCP account
 2. Select SQL
 3. Select Create an instance